 GRM 190 Topics in German Language and Culture ...
-1-3 hrs Prerequisites: Dependant on topic.
+1-3 hrs

 Exploration of special topics and/or activities in German language and culture.

 GRM 195 German Language and Civilization Experience ...
 1-9 hrs

 Involves travel and/or study in German speaking or German culture area.
 May have prerequisites and may be repeated for credit.
 Will not satisfy general education requirements.